-This is the almost exclusive mode of scriptural interpretation used by theologians and scriptorians today known as "grammatical- historical exegesis".
+This is the almost exclusive mode of scriptural interpretation used by theologians and scriptorians today known as 'grammatical- historical exegesis'.
 It is the plain, literal sense of the text which looks to the grammar of language and the historical setting as background for deciding what a passage means.
-But the rabbis in Jesus' day and afterwards had three other modes of interpreting scripture.
+But the rabbis in Yah'shua's (Jesus') day and afterwards had three other modes of interpreting scripture too.

 2. Remez or Mesoteric Hint Mode

-In this method a word or phrase or other element in the text hints at a truth not conveyed by the p'shat.
-Thus God can hint at things of which the Bible writers may have been unaware of which they deliberately concealed in order to deny access to deeper truth to the insincere or lazy.
+In this method a word or phrase or other element in the text hints at an emet (truth) not conveyed by the p'shat.
+Thus Elohim (God) can hint at things of which the Bible writers may have been unaware of which they deliberately concealed in order to deny access to deeper emet (truth) to the insincere or lazy.